-- 1) Data fundamentals: Excel, Tableau, Jasp

-- 2) Data visualization: Flourish, Power BI, Canva, Sway

-- 3) Predictive modeling: BigML
+- 1) Data fundamentals: Excel, Tableau Public, Jasp - 2) Data visualization: Flourish, Power BI, Canva, Sway - 3) Predictive modeling: BigML

 During the OJP or CS, participants will be able to practice with the tools discussed during the webinars or others, in coordination with the mentors.
 However, the main focus is given to the tools that are free to use.
-Excel will be the main tool for data cleaning and analysis.
-Power BI has a free version that will be available for all of our learners to carry out data exploration.
+Excel, Tableau Public and Jasp will be the main tools for data cleaning and analysis.
+Power BI has a free version that will be available for all of our learners to carry out data exploration and visualization.
 Also, the free version of Flourish is good enough to carry out the work of data visualization practice in our course.
-Lastly, we will offer a short-term learner license of Tableau which gives full access to the app.